exoplatform/exo-documentation/docs/Gamification.rst

 You can also load 10 more users by clicking on Load more button just below the Leaderboard.

 |image10|
-When you mouse over a user in the leaderboard, a pie chart is displayed next to him to detail all proportions of points they earned in each domain.
+When you mouse over a user in the leaderboard, a pie chart is displayed beside with details of the distribution of points across domains.
+Hence you can discover what are their sweet spot domains and learn from their behaviours.

 .. _HowCanIEarnPoints: